amygdalama/blog-source/content/tutorials/phonebook.md

 There are some potential issues with this code.
 Try to figure out what they are.
 Try to improve the code.

-## Level up your argument parser
+## *3.3 Level up your argument parser

-Here are some optional things you could do to make your argument parsing better:
+The argument parser we wrote in section 3.2 wasn't really that great.
+There's lots of duplicate logic, and it wouldn't be too easy to add or remove a command from our program.
+Let's try making it better with some more advanced techniques.

-#### Unpack the arguments
+#### *3.3.1 Unpack the arguments

-Use tuple unpacking to bind variable names to the arguments in one line of code rather than in many lines of code:
+Use tuple unpacking to bind variable names to the arguments in one line of code rather than in many lines of code.
+For example, we can turn this:

     :::python
+    name = args.pop(0)
+    number = args.pop(0)

+into this:

+    :::python
-    `name, number = args`
+    name, number = args

+This works even though `args` is a list and not a tuple!

-#### Error handling
+#### *3.3.2 Error handling

 What happens when a user passes an incorrect number of arguments?
 Try giving your program too few arguments.
 Now try with too many arguments.

-It might be useful for your users to `raise` or `print` descriptive error messages if the number of arguments is incorrect.
-How could you add this to your program?
+Our users might find it useful for us to `raise` or `print` descriptive error messages if the number of arguments is incorrect.
+How could we add this to our program?

 If you don't know how to `raise` exceptions and you want to learn, now is a great time! google it!

-#### Mapping commands to functions
+#### *3.3.3 Mapping commands to functions

 This section is a bit more advanced than the others.
 Feel free to skip it!